killerdolp/2D-report-ALGO/Report.md

 > [!Other attributes, such as username and password exist in the user class, but they are not relevant to the data structure.]

-This are 2 main few attributes that are needed in the User class
+This are 2 main attributes that are needed in the User class
 - The `userid` to uniquely identify each user.
 - The `node` a custom class that stores user's points and tier (E.g node.points = 0 and node.tier  ="bronze")
 ##### Node Class